chasclane/packet-projects-broken-/README.md

        SECRET_PASSPHRASE: ${{ secrets.PACKET_PRIVATE_KEY }}
 ```

-This will decrypt your key inside of the runner and will be destroyed when the job is complete.
+NOTE: This will decrypt your key inside of the runner and will be destroyed when the job is complete.
+(Additional steps should be taken for production environments to ensure the confidentiality of your keys is maintained.)

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-## So, what's the Plan?
+## So, what's our Plan?

 We're going to be running 3 Workflows: